marion-an/SoftwareTesting-Assignment3/03-messages/Documentation.md

 - T5: one message is sent, where the content is verified
 - T6: ``Message`` to be sent has ``null`` as receiver and content
 - T7: multiple messages are sent, where the content is verified

+## C. Content of invocations—Increasing observability
+- T8: one message is sent, where the content is verified
+- T9: ``Message`` to be sent has ``null`` as receiver and content
+- T10: multiple messages are sent, where the content is verified
+- T11: ``messages`` is empty

+TODO: screenshots!!!!!!!!!!!!!!!!
+ -> return something